Born and raised in Seattle, Washington. More to come.

-I prolifically and consistently produce accessible and engaging pop-inflected conceptual work in a wide range of media, marrying commercial to contemporary with a glossy design aesthetic and a keen wit.
-My subject matter deals with iconography, identity, cultural critique, and the universal need for recognition.
+I prolifically and consistently produce pop-infused conceptual work in a wide range of media, marrying commerciality to contemporary with a glossy design aesthetic and a keen wit.
+My subject matter addresses contemporary culture and the ways in which media, iconography, identity, cultural self-critique, and the universal human need for recognition play parts within it.

 My methods of fabrication are as eclectic as the results, and my media of choice is whatever best serves the piece, whether it be paint on canvas, digital print, cast resin, found object, sculptural intervention, plaster, photography, video, etc.

 I'm both fascinated with and repelled by our contemporary culture.
 That ambiguity is reflected in the work I make.
 Is it exalting or condemning its subject matter?
 Can it do both simultaneously?